Comparables Analysis for Startup Valuation

 you can use a comparables analysis for tech startup valuation

-Comparables Table
+Comparables table

 EV is the Enterprise Value, and BV is defined as Book Value.
 The Enterprise Value is the total value of the company.
 Suppose a company is financed by $2 million in loans (Debt), and the market value of the equity, the so-called Market Cap, is $3 million, then the EV is equal to $5 million.
 Note that EV and Market Cap are the two magnitudes we are looking for.